- Shasta Lake Water Resources Investigation

 How much water could have been diverted into Sites Reservoir storage from this winter's storms if the reservoir existed today?

-Diversion criteria include several daily hydrologic condition checks:
+Simplified diversion criteria include several daily hydrologic condition checks:

 - Delta Status: if the Delta is in “excess” according to DWR’s Operations Control Office.